plone/training/gatsby/dynamicpages.rst

 If we restart the server, we could now access directly to the pages created automatically.

-.. note:: to easily get a list of generated urls, try to access to a random page like http://localhost:8000/asdf.
+.. note:: To easily get a list of generated urls, try to access to a random page like http://localhost:8000/asdf.
 The default NotFound page will propose you some possible alternative urls.

 Last thing that we could do, is to link them in our index.js page: